Update - February 2026

-The Overseas Investment (National Interest Test and Other Matters) Amendment Bill was introduced into Parliament on 18 June and is expected to be passed into law by the end of 2025.
+The Overseas Investment (National Interest Test and Other Matters) Amendment Act was introduced into Parliament on 18 June and was passed by Parliament on Friday 12 December.

 The scope of what is screened is not proposed to change, but how certain less sensitive assets are screened will.
 The reforms aim to target screening towards more sensitive transactions, which will make it simpler and faster to invest in New Zealand.